Dmk45/AI-app-v1/README.md

-This repo includes the initail relase code for the backend of my AI app along with other files used for testing and starting other projects such as my attempt to learn go.
+This repo includes the initail relase code for the backend of my AI app along with other files used for testing and starting other projects such as my attempt to learn Assmebly langauge and some usage of the socket library in python.